EliasAL2/EliasAL2.github.io/_pages/about.md

   <img src="https://github.com/user-attachments/assets/2d99d50c-e937-4d1b-8c8e-23032aa6d99e" width="400" title="Multi Modal LLM of Lisa">
 </p>

 Next up is the Multi-Modal LLM of LISA.
 This one was trained using LLaVa as a base.
-As an input it takes both the image and the text and later on outputs a new text.
-The important part the reasearchers added to their MMLLM for LISA is the <SEG> token that was added to the vocabulary of the LLM.
+As an input, it takes both the image and the text and later on outputs a new text.
+The important part the researchers added to their MMLLM for LISA is the <SEG> token that was added to the vocabulary of the LLM.
 This toke signifies the request for segmentation.
-So when the request for segmenation was made in the input text like in our example (With "Please output segmentation mask") the MMLLM will detect this and add a <SEG> token to its output.
-This <SEG> token will then be later on clarify the need for a segmenation mask to the upcoming components of LISA so its made sure that a segmentation mask is put over the correct part of the image.
+So when the request for segmentation was made in the input text like in our example (With "Please output segmentation mask") the MMLLM will detect this and add a <SEG> token to its output.
+This <SEG> token will then later on clarify the need for a segmentation mask for the upcoming components of LISA so it makes sure that a segmentation mask is put over the correct part of the image.
-The training of this MMLLM took a comparably small amount of time only taking 3 days and was relativly resource inexpensive.
+The training of this MMLLM took a comparably small amount of time only taking 3 days and was relatively resource inexpensive.